 Many states outlaw wearing headphones while driving, but also provide specific exceptions.

 - Only School Bus Drivers Can’t Wear Headphones While Driving: Arizona driving laws state that only school bus drivers (and any other child-care transportation services) can’t wear headphones while driving.
+If your child was harmed because of this, contact our San Antonio school bus accident lawyers.

 - Using Earbuds to Take a Phone Call in One Ear: Colorado, Florida, Georgia, and Pennsylvania only allow drivers to use one earbud in the car in order to take a call.
 That way, they can still hear what’s going on on the road around them through the other ear.